 We will not sell, distribute or lease your personal information to third parties unless we are required by law to do so.

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
+You may request details of personal information which we hold about you under the Australian Privacy Principles of the Privacy Act (1988).
 A small fee will be payable.
 If you would like a copy of the information held on you please write to: